Porting HEP Parameterized Calorimeter Simulation Code to GPUs: Portable Implementation with Kokkos

 We also directly measured the performance of the kernels using \texttt{nvprof} and \texttt{rocprof}, as show in Table \ref{tab:gpu_perf}.

 From these measurements, we can extract several important conclusions.
 First, using Kokkos to initialize memory on the device does impose some significant penalties as compared to a simple CUDA operation.
 This is due to extra steps required to create the host views before the device memory is reset with a \texttt{Kokkos::deep\_copy}.
 In general though, while we do see some overhead from using Views and some small penalties from launching Kokkos kernels, the performance of the CUDA backend of Kokkos is reasonably close to that of the pure CUDA implementation.
-As the kernels get smaller and simpler, e.g. comparing the performance of \texttt{sim\_ct} to that of \texttt{sim\_a}, the Kokkos overhead become more noticeable.
+As the kernels get smaller and simpler, \textit{e.g.}, comparing the performance of \texttt{sim\_ct} to that of \texttt{sim\_a}, the Kokkos overhead become more noticeable.
+Furthermore, the performance of the serial backend of Kokkos performs considerably worse than the native CPU implementation (about 35\% slower).
+As well, using the OpenMP or pThread backend with 15 threads (where the greatest speedup was achieved) would only be cost effective if there was no available work for the other CPUs on the host, otherwise throughput was about a factor of 7.5 worse than an equivalent number of single threaded (native CPU) jobs.

 Second, the performance of AMD GPU is noticeably worse than that of the NVIDIA GPU.
 While it is hard to do a direct comparison as the architectures are very different, the clock speeds and number of computation units are within 25\% of each other, yet we see timing differences in some cases of one and a half orders of magnitudes.
 Further tests of simple kernels seem to suggest that the kernel launch latencies on the AMD GPU are significantly higher than that of the NVIDIA GPUs (see Table \ref{tab:launch_latency}).
 The clock frequency of the CPU on the host also has a significant impact on the launch latency.